chevere/docs/library/VarSupport.md

 # VarSupport

-The `Chevere/VarSupport` namespace is in charge of providing extra tools for handling variables.
+The VarSupport component is in charge of providing extra tools for handling variables.

 ## VarObject